 “He won’t want to talk about anything gay.
-He’s got a promotion and is going to be giving speeches about the right to have guns.”
+He got a promotion and is going to be giving speeches about the right to have guns.”

 “Good for him.
 So you’ll need to keep control of your anger for his sake, too.
-With that crowd, having a gay son pretty much trumps his heroics in saving you.”
+With that crowd, having a gay son may trump his heroics in saving you.”

 “Okay.
 I need you to keep the investigation from being more than a family tragedy.”

-“He’s in my Shakespeare class now,” I explained.
+“He’s in my Shakespeare class now,” I explain.

-We went back to writing our song about the out crowd.
-Jace indicated I should pick up the SG.
-He guided me to play the simple melody to ‘The In’Crowd,’ and then we played it backwards, reversing the inflections of the lyrics, from ‘in-Crowd’ to ‘Out-crowd.’
-It was going to be our fifth original, or sort of original.
+We go back to writing our song about the out crowd.
+Jace indicates I should pick up the SG.
+He guides me in playing the simple melody of ‘The In’Crowd.’
+Then we play it backwards, reversing the inflections of the lyrics, from ‘in-Crowd’ to ‘Out-crowd.’
+It was going to be our fifth original song, or sort of original.

-When I got home, I asked Susan to call me when Dad came home so we could talk.
-I then called the Watt’s.
+When I get home, I ask Susan to call me when Dad comes home so we can talk.
+I then call the Watt’s.

-“Hi, Mom,” I piped up when she answered, ‘how’s it going with everything?”
+“Hi, Mom,” I pipe up when she answers, ‘how’s it going with everything?”

 “Well, John can be difficult.
 He seems to mind Mike better than Stu.”

-“They’re the same age, and Stu can be abrasive when he wants something.”
+“They’re the same age.
+Stu can be abrasive when he wants something.”